EvenMore 0.63

 Tab Setting Description

-Editor Path of your favourite text editor to use when editing files.
+Editor Contains the path of your favourite text editor to use when editing files.
 Note that the string you enter here is basically a command line.
 So you can include options other than just the editor path.

 Keyword...
 Replaced with...